How to Fix the Most Common Bread Baking Mistakes

 Why Is My Home-Baked Bread so Dense?

 Often the simplest answer is the right one.
 Check out your rising agent—is your yeast expired?
 These things really do have a shelf life, losing potency over time.
+(Here are some other possible reasons why your bread isn’t rising.)

 It’s a common error—you scoop a measuring cup into the bag of flour and go on your merry way.
 Often, though, this method of measuring really packs in the flour and results in too much flour in your recipe.
 Try spooning your flour into the measuring cup to keep from packing it down.
 You can also measure your flour by weight for ultimate precision.
 This is how to measure all your baking ingredients to get the lofty, open texture home bakers strive for.